-Day 2: Lübeck – Boltenhagen, approx. 40 km + boat trips
+Day 2: Lübeck – Hohen Schönberg, approx. 40 km + boat trips (category B)

 Your day begins with a 1 ½ hour boat trip on the Trave, taking you from Lübeck to Travemünde, where the proud four-masted barque ‘Passat’ ankers.
 Afterwards a ferry takes you to Priwall (not included).
-On the Baltic Sea coast cycle path, you’ll ride through Brooker Forest and alongside steep cliffs until you reach Boltenhagen.
-The beach resort has loads to offer for kids: A ship-in-a-bottle museum, climbing park and ‒ obviously ‒ the glorious beach.
+On the Baltic Sea coast cycle path, you’ll ride through Brooker Forest and alongside steep cliffs until you reach Hohen Schönberg or Boltenhagen.
+The beach resort of Boltenhagen has loads to offer for kids: A ship-in-a-bottle museum, climbing park and ‒ obviously ‒ the glorious beach.

 What would a Baltic Sea holiday be without dipping into the waves?
 It is not without reason that the Baltic spa town of Boltenhagen is known for its beach.
-Almost 5 km of sand and a 290 m long pier wait to be explored!
+Only 10 km away from Hohen Schönberg, almost 5 km of sand and a 290 m long pier wait to be explored!
 If rest and relaxation is not enough, we recommend visiting Castle Bothmer in Klütz.
 The baroque castle with the wonderful Feston avenue leading up to it is quite spectacular and a great photo opportunity.

-The former fishing village of Hoben ‒ completely under monument protection ‒ is a veritable jewel among all the villages you will be cycling through today.
+The former fishing village of Hoben ‒ completely under monument protection ‒ is a veritable jewel among all the villages you are cycling through today.
 Thatched-roof hall houses crouch between the sea and rapeseed fields.
-You’ll be cycling along Wismar bay and through a small coastal forest until you’ve soon reached Wismar’s historic centre.
+You pedal along Wismar bay and through a small coastal forest until you’ve soon reached Wismar’s historic centre.
 Kids will particularly enjoy a visit to the old harbour.